pdgilbert/EgFreeCAD/source/Primitives/sphere.rst

    1
    1

+.. index:: revolve

 A sphere can also be constructed by revolving a circle.
-A full circle revolved 360 degrees covers the sphere twice over, which causes anomolies according to the help for .revolve().
-Revolve 180 degrees is better.
+A full circle revolved 360 degrees covers the sphere twice over, which causes anomolies according to the help for :py:func:`.revolve`.
+Revolving 180 degrees is better.

-(There is an anomaly here. makeSphere gives ShapeType Solid' whereas Circle gives ShapeType 'Face', but cutting leaves an empty object.
+(There is an anomaly here. makeSphere gives ShapeType 'Solid' whereas Circle gives ShapeType 'Face', but cutting leaves an empty object.
 See Puzzles.)

-REVOLVE A FULL CIRCLE SEEMS BROKEN.
-THIS DOES NOT WORK.
+Revolving a full circle seems broken.
+Intuitively this may seem like the most obvious way to proceed, but does not work.

 .. testcode::